An Introduction To Kubernetes

 Kubernetes is able to manage a cluster of virtual or physical machines using a shared network to communicate between them.
 All Kubernetes components and workloads are configured on this cluster.

 Each machine in a Kubernetes cluster has a given role within the Kubernetes ecosystem.
-One of these servers acts as the master server, the “brain” of the cluster exposing the different APIs, performing health checks on other servers, scheduling the workloads and orchestrating communication between different components.
-The master server acts as the primary point of contact with the cluster.
+One of these servers acts as the Control Plane, the “brain” of the cluster exposing the different APIs, performing health checks on other servers, scheduling the workloads and orchestrating communication between different components.
+The Control Plane acts as the primary point of contact with the cluster.

 The other machines in the cluster are called nodes.
 These machines are designed to run workloads in containers, meaning each of them requires a container runtime installed on it (for example Docker or CRI-O).

 The different underlying components running in the cluster ensure that the desired state of an application matches the actual state of the cluster.
-In case the given state of an application changes, the master server will take the actions required to restore the desired state of the application by creating or destroying containers on the nodes, as well as adjusting network rules to route and forward traffic as requested by the master.
+To ensure the desired state of an application, the Control Plane responds to any changes by performing necessary actions.
+These actions include creating or destroying containers on the nodes and adjusting network rules to route and forward traffic as directed by the Control Plane.

-A user interacts with the master server either directly with the API or with additional clients by submitting a declarative plan in
+A user interacts with the Control Plane either directly with the API or with additional clients by submitting a declarative plan in

 YAML.
-This plan, containing instructions about what to create and how to manage it, is interpreted by the master who decides how to deploy the application.
+This plan, containing instructions about what to create and how to manage it, is interpreted by the Control Plane who decides how to deploy the application.

-Master components provide the cluster’s control plane.
+These main component form the cluster’s Control Plane.
 These components are making global decisions about the cluster as well as detecting and responding to cluster events.

 Multiple applications and processes are needed for a Kubernetes cluster to run.
-They are either components guaranteeing the cluster health and status, or processes allowing communication and control over the cluster.
+They can be components guaranteeing the cluster health and status, or processes allowing communication and control over the cluster.

 etcd is a consistent and highly-available key-value store that is used by Kubernetes to store its configuration data, its state, and its metadata.

-kube-apiserver is a component on the master that exposes the Kubernetes API.
+kube-apiserver is a component on the Control Plane that exposes the Kubernetes API.
 It is the front-end for the Kubernetes control plane and the primary means for a user to interact with a cluster.
 The API server is the only component that communicates directly with the

-kube-scheduler is a master component watching newly created pods that have no node assigned yet and assigns them a node to run on.
+kube-scheduler is a Control Plane component watching newly created pods that have no node assigned yet and assigns them a node to run on.

 It assigns the node based on individual and collective resource requirements, hardware/software/policy constraints, and more.

-kube-controller-manager is a master component that runs controllers.
+kube-controller-manager is a Control Plane component that runs controllers.

 To reduce complexity, all controllers are compiled into a single binary and run in a single process.

-The cloud-controller-manager is a master component that maps generic representations of resources to actual resources, provided by non-homogeneous cloud providers.
+The cloud-controller-manager is a Control Plane component that maps generic representations of resources to actual resources, provided by non-homogeneous cloud providers.

 It “glues” the different capabilities, features, and APIs of different providers while maintaining relatively generic constructs internally.